Event Business Growth · Strategy

 Event businesses in Kampala, Nairobi, Dubai, Toronto, and Perth all hit this ceiling at different revenue levels depending on the size of the owner’s network.
 Some hit it at five bookings a year.
 Others hit it at thirty.
 The ceiling location varies.
 The ceiling itself is universal.

 Breaking through the referral ceiling does not require more networking.
-It requires building a system that reaches new qualified buyers every week whether you are actively networking or not.
+It requires implementing digital marketing for event planners that reaches new qualified buyers every week automatically.

 Your Positioning Is Either Attracting or Repelling Premium Clients